 Each time I took the tincture, it was with an awareness and certainly not mindlessly “throwing it down”.
 That sense of gratitude and reverence which accompanied me when I took my very first drops never left me; it was an important ingredient throughout the treatment as I felt I was receiving a gift.
 An observant friend made the following remark about this: “You were bringing your consciousness to your healing.”

 In the course of the 7 ½ months’ treatment I used the small dosage recommended by Wood, altogether two 30 ml bottles.
 In order to find the right dosage, I found the article Self testing by Lady Barbara very helpful.
+(17 Dec 2017: This article is no longer available.)
 A summary of the log kept was later made:

 - 1 week – increased slowly from 2 drops up to 8 drops daily

 In the 8th week a strong herxing was experienced, appropriately described by Lady Barbara in Allying with Teasel Root as “One is experiencing a herx when the word HORRIBLE becomes the most important one in your vocabulary.”
 The intake was reduced from 3 drops, 2x daily to 2 drops, 2x daily.
 I also used Grapefruit Seed Extract (GSE) for 3 months, but then stopped taking it because I began to suspect it wasn’t good for my stomach.
 I later learnt it may be toxic.